serenity-js/serenity-js/book/overview/configuration.md

 in TypeScript and some in JavaScript, yet they can still co-exist in the same codebase without a problem.

-This fact is incredibly useful when introducing Serenity/JS and TypeScript to an existing JavaScript codebase, because it allows for gradual and safe adoption of Serenity/JS, rather tha a big-bang re-write.
+This fact is incredibly useful when introducing Serenity/JS and TypeScript to an existing JavaScript codebase, because it allows for gradual and safe adoption of Serenity/JS, rather than a big-bang re-write.

 # TypeScript